What to do when you only have a tin of malt and no yeast? You stock up on ingredients, go crazy and experiment with a IPA Lager Hops Monster.

 On 11 June I had the first bottle to taste the progress.
 The first thing that shocked me was it was quite dark – like Coca Cola dark, but not quite as dark as stout – I can’t quite explain the colour – my first IPA wasn’t so dark, and lagers are certainly not this dark.

-The taste was quite harsh, quite bitter, and the first sip had a bit of a metallic taste to, although only the first sip.
+The taste was quite harsh, quite bitter – clearly I’m not experienced with IPAs.
+The first sip had a bit of a metallic taste too, although only the first sip.
 I wonder if it had something to with the bottle cap?

 My conclusion from this bottle was that it would need to be aged for at least 1 month, and not 2 weeks like I had planned.
 The flavours need much more time to blend.